Looking for an Italy itinerary for 8 days? This is my experience in Italy traveling on a budget.

-The Colosseum (Colosseo) – Famous amphitheater known for it’s gladiator games.
+- The Colosseum (Colosseo) – This famous amphitheater is known for its gladiator games.
 We luckily ended up there on the first Sunday of the month, which is free, but it would have cost 12 euros each.

-- Temple of Venus and Rome (II Tempio di Venere e Roma) – Thought to be the largest temple in ancient Rome.
+- Temple of Venus and Rome (Il Tempio di Venere e Roma) – Thought to be the largest temple in ancient Rome.

 - Trevi Fountain (Fontana di Trevi) – A baroque fountain and one of the most famous fountains in the world.
 Be sure to throw in a coin and make a wish!

-- Vatican City -An independent city-state and headquarters to the Roman Catholic church.
-Though entrance isn’t allowed, you can go to the churches and museum.
+- Vatican City – An independent city-state and headquarters of the Roman Catholic church.
+Though entrance is not allowed, you can go to the churches and museums.